ThePinkAlliance/software-docs/docs/intro.md

 ![open folder](/img/screenshots/screenshot-open-folder.png)

-Now your in the project and can start programming, this is the end of the intro however and extention may be added in the future.
+Now your in the project and can start programming 🎉.